Making a Video Call

 Once invitation message is sent, pop up will change:

-- If necessary, click on Copy link button to replicate the invitation URL
+- If necessary you can click on Copy link button to replicate the invitation URL

-- When ready, you can begin video call by clicking Join the call
+- When ready, you can begin video call by clicking Join Video Conversation

 - This load in the browser Waiting Room and the patient will be able to join